Lakshika Kaushik

 Avoiding participation in class

-Feeling nervous in everyday situations or new environments
+Feeling nervous in everyday or new situations

 Feeling uneasy in new places or situations